shubham-pampattiwar/design-scratch-pad/datamover-design.md

 these snapshots are durable.
 These snapshots are generally stored locally in the cluster storage, so if the cluster breaks then the snapshots are of no use.
 Velero also supports
 CSI volume snapshots, but as there is no data movement provided by Velero for these CSI snapshots they are not durable and dependent on the storage provider.

-In order to overcome the shortcomings we would like to propose an extensible design to support various data movers.
-Users can bring their own data mover controller and implementation, and use that with Velero to replicate CSI snapshots to object storage during backup and also recreate PVCs from the snapshots in object storage during restore.

 Related Issue: https://github.com/vmware-tanzu/velero/issues/3229

 ## Goals
+- To be able to backup CSI snapshots to object storage
+- To be able to recreate CSI snapshots under a different storage provider
-- Provide an extensible data mover solution
+- To provide an extensible data mover solution which should allow third parties to plugin their own datamover implementation
-- Datamover example PoC
+- To provide a Datamover example PoC

 ## Non Goals
 - Maintain 3rd party data mover implementations
 - Adding a status watch controller to Velero
+- To support incremental backups (future scope, dependent on standard CSI support for snapshot differentials)
+- To allow plug-ins for services like encryption, compression etc. (future scope)

 ## High-Level Design ([VolSync](https://github.com/backube/volsync) as a working Proof of Concept)
+The goal of this high level design is to explain a working PoC of moving CSI snapshots where-in a datamover (VolSync) works in conjunction with Velero via a DataMover plugin (will be installed when the DataMover flag is set to true).

 The following design proposal is for adding a datamover feature to Velero which can be integrated with various user implemented datamovers.

 ![](https://i.imgur.com/IvncXhE.png)